 In conclusion, a home inspection is designed to better your odds.
 It is not designed to eliminate all risk.
 For that reason, a home inspection should not be considered an insurance policy.
 The premium that an insurance company would have to charge for a policy with no deductible, no limit, and an indefinite policy period, would be considerably more than the fee that a home inspector charges.
 It would also not include the value added by the inspection.

-For the remainder of 2021, I am offering a 15% discount on Home Inspection Fees to all Nova Scotian Health workers on production of a current Official Identity Card.
-This discount is for the home inspection service only and does not include the additional services I provide.
+For 2022, I am continuing to offer a 15% discount on Home Inspection Fees to all Nova Scotian Health workers on production of a current Official Identity Card.